posit-dev/air/README.md

 powershell -c "irm https://github.com/posit-dev/air/releases/download/0.1.1/air-installer.ps1 | iex"
 ```

 The installer scripts will automatically add air to your `PATH`.
-The very first time you install air, for the `PATH` modifications to be applied:
+The very first time you install air, you'll need to restart your shell for the `PATH` modifications to be applied.

-- On macOS and Linux, you'll need to restart your shell.
-- On Windows, you'll need to restart your computer.

 # Acknowledgements and inspiration